jbshimBD/PAAS-TA-CONTAINER-SERVICE-CFCR-RELEASE/README.md

 ###  <a name='Heapster'></a>Heapster
 K8s 1.11 release kicked off the deprecation timeline for the Heapster component, see [here](https://github.com/kubernetes/heapster/blob/master/docs/deprecation.md) for more info.
 As a result, we're in the process of replacing Heapster with [Metrics Server](https://github.com/kubernetes-incubator/metrics-server) in the upcoming releases of kubo-release.

 Heapster can be removed by running:

 `kubectl delete deployment -n kube-system heapster`

+##  <a name='Appendix'></a>Appendix
+### <a name='UsagePaasta'></a>Usage for PaaS-TA Container Service

+This is a customized kubo-release version for PaaS-TA Container Service Project.
+For applying release to PaaS-TA Container Service, please create release by apply the version and syncronize with that service configuration.

+`bosh create-release --force --tarball ./releases/kubo-release-0.34.1.tgz --name kubo --version 0.34.1`